lucia-auth/lucia/documentation/content/main/basics/error-handling.md

 ---
 _order: 4
 title: "Error handling"
+description: "Learn how to handle errors thrown by Lucia"
 ---

 Errors are handled by throwing [`LuciaError`](/reference/lucia-auth/luciaerror) inside Lucia.
 All error messages are listed in the reference.